 Bottom line: I want to travel to a lot of countries, so why not start with some of the more difficult ones while I’m still young?

 That might sound like a walk in the park, but unfortunately I’m not a full-time traveller.
-On top I also still want to visit regions outside of Europe and aim for quality visits.
+I have quite a demanding job in the corporate world and I also still want to visit regions outside of Europe while aiming for quality visits.
+Stepping foot just outside an airport won’t do for me.

 Publications & Media Appearances